strangeprogrammer/Thwomp/docs/SD.rst

-NOTE: 'Ser' and 'Des' will automatically take care of the overhead of labeling the type of the object and specifying the length of the blob for you, so all you have to do to serialize the object is to return an unambiguous blob that you can provide a deserializer for.
+NOTE: 'Ser' and 'Des' will automatically take care of the overhead of labeling the type of the object and specifying the length of the blob for you, so all you have to do to serialize the object is to return an unambiguous blob for which you can provide a deserializer.